Biden denies executive privilege claims for Navarro and Flynn in Jan. 6 committee probe

 Stephen K. Bannon has also claimed the privilege, raising the question — which also applies to Flynn — of whether executive privilege could extend to a former adviser now outside the government.
 The Justice Department has indicted Bannon on a charge of contempt of Congress for his refusal to cooperate with the panel.

-In his response Monday to the White House Counsel’s Office, Navarro took a swipe at the Jan.
+In his response Monday to the White House counsel’s office, Navarro took a swipe at the Jan.
 6 inquiry and the Biden White House.

 “You and the Biden regime along with partisan judges and the witch hunt otherwise known as the Jan 6 committee are doing great violence to the Constitution and the country,” he wrote.